 "We are fueled by intellect; driven by innovation and caring."

-Occupational Therapy Department

-11200 SW 8th Street, AHC3 442A, Miami, FL 33199

-Tel: 305-348-2922 Fax: 305-348-1240
+Occupational Therapy Department 11200 SW 8th Street, AHC3 442A, Miami, FL 33199 Tel: 305-348-2922 Fax: 305-348-1240

-Revised: October 2018

-Fax: 305-348-1240

-Appendix III: Level I Student's Performance Evaluation Form

-Student's Performance Evaluation Level I Fieldwork- SUMMER
+Student's Performance Evaluation Level I Fieldwork

-Cc omplete the following in print.
-Na nme of Student: Na nme of Supervisor & Email: Na me of Facility: Ту pe of Facility: Da ates of Placement: from to ex: structions: This evaluation is to be completed by the identified fieldwork educator for perience.
-All items must be scored using the following scale: 4 Exceeds standards - Frequently carries out required tasks and activities that surpass requirements.
-At times, performance is exceptional.
-65-80 points 3 Meets standards - Carries out required tasks and activities.
+Co omplete the following in print.
+Na me of Student: Na me of Supervisor & Email: Na me of Facility: Ту pe of Facility: Da ites of Placement: from to ex structions: This evaluation is to be completed by the identified fieldwork educator for perience.
+All items must be scored using the following scale: the level I 4 Exceeds standards - Frequently carries out required tasks and activities that surpass requirements.
+At times, performance is exceptional. ≥62 points 3 Meets standards - Carries out required tasks and activities.
 Performance is consistent with the expectations of a level I student.
 This is an expected final score.
-64 points 2 Needs improvement - Opportunities for improvement exist.
-However, student has not demonstrated adequate response to feedback.
-Performance is occasionally unacceptable.
-63 points 1 Unsatisfactory - Performance is below standards and requires significant further development.
+Passing 2 not demonstrated adequate response to feedback.
+Performance is occasionally unacceptable. ≤61 points 1 Unsatisfactory - Performance is below standards and requires significant further development.
 This rating is given when there is a concern about performance.
-62 points or less a student earns a score of 2 or less, please add comments about the student's performance of sessional behaviors.
-A student must earn a minimum score of 84 points to pass. e &
+Not Passing a student earns a score of 2 or less, please add comments about the student's performance of sessional behaviors.
+A student must earn a minimum score of 62 points to pass. e &